python/cpython/Doc/library/sys.rst

    This string contains a platform identifier that can be used to append platform-specific components to :data:`sys.path`, for instance.

-   For Unix systems, except on Linux, this is the lowercased OS name as returned by ``uname -s`` with the first part of the version as returned by ``uname -r`` appended, e.g. ``'sunos5'`` or ``'freebsd8'``, *at the time when Python was built*.
+   For Unix systems, except on Linux and AIX, this is the lowercased OS name as returned by ``uname -s`` with the first part of the version as returned by ``uname -r`` appended, e.g. ``'sunos5'`` or ``'freebsd8'``, *at the time when Python was built*.
 Unless you want to test for a specific system